 In Country Not Seen in Daylight

-Often, firefighters arrive on a fire after dark.
-This is recognized as Watchout Situation #2.
-Before safely fighting fire, in country not seen in daylight, firefighters must be able to answer the following questions:
+Often, firefighters arrive on a fire after dark, addressed by Watch Out Situation #2.
+Before safely fighting fire in country not seen in daylight, firefighters must answer the following questions:

 - Can the resources you are replacing give you a thorough briefing?
-Identify whom you might get information from.
+Identify where you can get information.
 Can you meet up with the departing overhead/resource leaders?

-- Can you observe the area/use scouts?
-List ways you could observe the area you need to work.
+- Can you observe the area or use scouts?
+List ways you could observe the work area.

-- Have potential dangers been located; can they be mitigated?
-What are the dangers associated with Watchout Situation #2?
-How can they be worked around?
+- Have potential dangers been located?
+Can they be mitigated?
+What are the dangers associated with working in unfamiliar country in the dark?
+How can they be mitigated?

 - Posting lookouts.